nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_medication.md

   </tr>
   <tr>
    <td>Route</td>
-   <td>Medication administration description (oral, IM, IV, etc.): may include method of administration, (e.g., by infusion, via nebuliser, via NG tube).Optional medication route, using SNOMED CT terms where possible.
+   <td>Medication administration description (oral, IM, IV, etc.): may include method of administration, (e.g., by infusion, via nebuliser, via NG tube).
+Optional medication route, using SNOMED CT terms where possible.
 Not generally applicable to product-based medication.
 Should not be used to specify a specific administration site, for which a separate archetype is used e.g. The Route is 'intraocular' the  Site may be 'Left eye'.
 Comment: e.g. "Oral", "Intraocular".
 Note that this element supports multiple Routes to allow a choice to be specified by the prescriber</td>
    <td>0 to many</td>
    <td>optional</td>
    <td>Text or text derived from SNOMED CT -  constraint: NHS e-prescribing route of administration subset ID: 413001000001136 Original Id : 30201000001137 This is an extract from the SUBSET -BiAnnual-Drug-15.0.1-20130401: SnomedCT_GB1000001_20130401/Subsets/EPrescribing/NHS e-Prescribing route of administration subset.
 Constraint binding: [SNOMED-CT]subset=NHS e-Prescribing route of administration subset</td>